Chocolates Haute Couture or Prêt-à-porter

 The fact that Milka and Toblerone are now brands of the American company Mondelez would hardly have been noticed by consumers if Mondelez had not decided to offer the Toblerone in England with fewer “mountain ranges” in view of the falling English pound and rising raw material prices.

-This emotional theme was taken up by many newspapers as a symbol of the impending brexite : More valleys than heights.
-In this context, many reports have pointed out that Toblerone no longer comes from Switzerland, as most chocolate lovers thought, who liked to buy the huge Toblerone bars in the Duty Free Shop as a typical Swiss souvenir, whose shape is reminiscent of the Matterhorn.
+This emotional topic was taken up by many newspapers as a symbol of the impending Brexit: More Valleys Than Heights.
+In this context, many reports pointed out that Toblerone no longer originated in Switzerland, as most chocolate lovers thought, who liked to buy the huge Toblerone bars in the duty free store as a typical Swiss souvenir whose shape reminded them of the Matterhorn.